uswds/uswds-site/pages/patterns/create-a-profile/contact-preferences.md

 Effectively reaching the user is critical to good communication and building trust.
 Users have different preferred methods of communication, which become especially important during times of stress, disaster, or emergency response.

 ## When to use this pattern
-Use this pattern only if you can support different contact methods and are collecting different contact information from the user.
+Use this pattern when collecting contact preference information from the user.
+Contact preferences options should only be offered if you can support the listed contact methods.

 ## When to consider something else
 If you do not have the current capability of contacting the user via multiple channels of communication, do not ask the user for their communication preferences.
 Allowing a user to select a preferred communication option that is not operational risks communication gaps and can destroy a user's trust in a program or service.